drimal/ChicagoAptRental/talks/markdown/slides.md

 ```
 </div>

-- Transform latitude, longitude to neighborhoods, use one-hot-encoded neighborhood as the model Feature.
+- Transform latitude, longitude to neighborhoods, use one-hot-encoded neighborhood as the model feature.

 ## Correlation Matrix